zenabu-suboi/masters_project/README.md

      - For comparison of performance, the “reference posterior”  is generated using Rejection ABC with small tolerance.
      - Percentage overlaps will be computed for all methods to compare the methods to the reference posterior.

+## Expected Output
+     - Posterior for each calibration method
+     - Run time

 ## Packages Required
      - EasyABC
      - SimInf
      - ABCtargets*

+ ## Flow diagram for SEAMS workshop